Apologies for appalling boringness but… GDPR

 - If people have emailed me, they have given me their email address.
 I do not actively add it to a list but gmail will save it.
 I will not add it to any database or spreadsheet unless someone asks me to or gives me explicit and detailed permission.

-- If people have opted into my Mailchimp list (by subscribing to my new or old websites) they have actively opted in, in the knowledge that they will receive the following:
+- If people have opted into my Mailchimp list (and not unsubscribed when reminded) they have done so in the knowledge that they will receive the following:

 - If schools (or others) have bought my classroom materials, they have agreed to be named on the licence and they understand that I need to hold their email address, name and school name and address for the licence records.